Military Academy Nominations

-- Narrative responses to six questions in the application form.
+- Narrative responses to five questions in the application form.

 - Three letters of recommendation: Applicants typically seek letters of recommendation from teachers, counselors, employers, coaches, clergy, and scout leaders.
 A specific recommendation form is not required.
 A letter is sufficient.

-Interviews with Selection Committee members will occur during the fall of 2019.
-Applicants are eligible to undergo an interview with members of the Service Academy Selection Board only if they submit their completed application packet in a timely manner.
-Following initial interviews, applicants who have submitted a completed nomination file will be scheduled for a final interview which will occur in December 2019.
+Interviews with New York’s 19th Congressional District’s Military Academy Selection Board members will occur during the fall of 2021.
+Applicants are eligible to undergo an interview with members of the Military Service Academy Selection Board only if they submit their completed application packet by the October 29, 2021 deadline.

 Who should I contact with further questions?